 The spelling environment should support and challenge children to take an active role in learning to spell accurately, develop a wide vocabulary of known words and take risks when spelling a word for the first time, using a variety of strategies.
-This should include:
+This environment will include:

-- Alphabet friezes in YR Y3 to support all children when spelling and using a dictionary. - Subject specific vocabulary, technical terms and mathematical language displayed on walls and on word mats. - Spelling strategies displayed to prompt children before asking an adult. - Common high frequency words arranged according to the needs of the children alphabetical, word families etc. - Weekly 'challenge words' to try and include in writing. - Easy access to age-appropriate dictionaries, spell checkers and thesauri.
+- GPC friezes in YR Y3 and in the Sunshine Room (for interventions) to support all children when spelling. - Subject specific vocabulary, technical terms and mathematical language displayed on walls, knowledge organisers and/or on word mats. - Spelling strategies displayed to prompt children before asking an adult. - Common high frequency words arranged according to the needs of the children alphabetical, word families etc. - Weekly 'challenge words' to try and include in writing. - Easy access to age-appropriate dictionaries, spell checkers and thesauri.